melbehchach/ft_transcendence/README.md

 # PONG CLUB

-## Running Locally

-To run the frontend and backend locally, follow these steps:
+## How To Run The Application

-0. first you need to .env file with the following variables:
+first you need a `.env` file in `/backend` with the following variables:

 ```bash
 42_UID